 If you send out an email newsletter once in January, skip February entirely, then send four issues in March and don’t touch it again until June, you won’t get great results from your efforts.

-The same is true about any aspect of your content marketing.
+The same is true about any aspect of your content marketing success.
 You need to be consistent and use consistent messaging.
 That doesn’t mean always saying the exact same thing.

 Part of content marketing is testing out different messaging to learn what best resonates with your customers.
 What it does mean is setting a tone in your content marketing so that viewers know it’s you when they see something before they even see your company name or logo.